Learn how to properly flush your Honda Outboard Motor, presented by Team Honda Marine. ... read more

 Learn how to maintain your outboard motor to keep it running good.
 Presented by Team Honda Marine. ... read more

 Video Transcript Good day Jim Hamwell here from Fishing World Magazine.
 I am going to run you through a few very basic outboard maintenance tips.
 Outboards cost a lot of money so you want to make sure you look after it.
 Modern outboards like this one needs to be serviced once every hundred hours or once a year and your local Honda mechanic will do that for you.
-Meantime there are a lot of things you can do to make sure your outboard last the distance and give you the maximum fun on the water.
+Meantime there are a lot of things you can do to make sure your outboard last the distance and gives you the maximum fun on the water.

 Probably the most important thing you can do is wash your outboard after every trip in the saltwater with freshwater and soap.
 That removes a lot of the salty deposits from the outside of your outboard and this keeps it in good working order.
 You want to be particularly careful about spraying up under here where your tilt and trim mechanism is and all your fuel and hydraulic steering, that’s really important to do that.

 The other thing you should do is to always flush the engine after you have used it in the saltwater.
 What flushing does is it puts freshwater through your engine and it helps remove salt deposits from inside the engine.
 If you’re going to flush properly, you can do it for about five to ten minutes.
-That allows the engine to heat up and as the water is circulating through the engine it to remove the salty deposits.
+That allows the engine to heat up and as the water is circulating through the engine it will remove the salty deposits.

 You should always check your engine as well.
 The telltale is located here.
 It’s spraying out water when it’s running.
 If it’s not working, that means your impeller is not working.
 That means your outboard could overheat and it’s going to cause some big problems.
-One of the other things you can do is once every couple of trips, just remove the kailing.
+One of the other things you can do is once every couple of trips, just remove the railing.
 Just give it a bit of a visual check.
 Maybe wipe off any salt deposits there, check that there’s no corrosion there on any wiring.
 Maybe give it a spray with a good lanolin based aerosol to provide corrosion resistance.
 Just check that things are generally okay; check your oil and those sort of things.

 Now there is no line on here.
 Probably you could put a bit of good marine grease in here.
 Let’s give it a bit of a cleanup.
-And the main thing is just to make sure there is no fishing line around this area because those will even your seals.
-Then that can cause problems with your gearbox and that’s all very very expensive.
+And the main thing is just to make sure there is no fishing line around this area because those will damage your seals.
+Then that can cause problems with your gearbox and that’s all very, very expensive.
 Of course check your prop; just make sure there are no dings on it.
 If there are any dings sometimes you can file them out yourself.
 Or if it is a bad ding, take it into an outboard shop and they’ll get it professionally done.

 Okay this is a very basic outboard maintenance tip.
-Obviously if there is any serious problem you should take it out straight to your local mechanic.
+Obviously if there is any serious problem you should take it straight to your local mechanic.
 But if you follow those basic rules, you should be right.
 Any way I look forward to seeing you on the water.
 Cheers. read less

 Learn how to service your Honda BF90 Outboard Motor.
 It is easy.
 Presented by Team Honda Marine. ... read more